An Architect’s Guide to Glazing

 Laminating

-Laminated glass is comprised of at least two layers of thin glass which are permanently bonded together using a plastic interlayer material.
+Laminated glass comprises at least two layers of thin glass which are permanently bonded together using a plastic interlayer material.
 The most common example of laminated glass is a car windshield.
 The plastic layer serves to hold the glass together even if it’s smashed.

 Laminated glass also has significant noise reduction properties.
 It’s most commonly used for storm glass in hurricane zones, but also sometimes for security or anti-vandalism purposes.